 - Brush under and around an implant crown at least twice daily using a narrow-headed soft-bristle toothbrush with low abrasive dental implant-approved toothpaste.

 - Floss daily with implant-approved crown and bridge floss or clean hard-to-reach places with a nylon coated interdental brush.

 - Rinse after brushing and flossing to remove toothpaste residue and keep teeth and dental implants free of bacteria and plaque.

 - Schedule regular dental examinations to monitor jaw bone and gum health.

 Routine dental exams and cleanings are imperative to healthy teeth and gums for confident smiles.
 Delays in dental care can lead to several oral health issues and cause complications with dental implants and dentures.
 Contact Three Rivers Dental Group by calling 1-855-NO FEARS or request an appointment online for an oral health checkup and cleaning.
-We are conveniently located throughout the Pittsburgh area in Cranberry, Greensburg, Greentree, Jennerstown, and Washington.
+We are conveniently located throughout the Pittsburgh area in Cranberry, Greentree, Greensburg, and Jennerstown.